RA factor test Cost, Procedure, Normal Range, and Risk

 • Elevated levels of rheumatoid factor may indicate severe rheumatoid arthritis.

 An RF test is frequently used to aid in the diagnosis of rheumatoid arthritis and other autoimmune illnesses.
-RF testing may also be used to determine the severity of rheumatoid arthritis and if it is likely to harm organs.
-An RF test cannot be used to identify any health issues.
+It may also be used to determine the severity of rheumatoid arthritis and whether it is likely to harm organs.
+However, an RF test cannot be used to identify any health issues.

-If rheumatoid arthritis symptoms exist, one may require an RF test.
+If rheumatoid arthritis symptoms exist, an RF test may be required.
 Symptoms usually start in the wrists, hands, and feet.
 They often affect the same joints on both sides of the body and appear and go.

 Rheumatoid arthritis symptoms may include: